How to Start a Business in Louisiana:

 A Louisiana limited liability company (LLC) is operated as a sole proprietorship but affords the owner protection from liability.
 Louisiana LLCs can choose to be taxed as a corporation or opt for the pass-through tax structure of sole proprietorships and partnerships.

 A Louisiana corporation is a formal structure that is recognized as an entity separate from the owners or shareholders, affording them liability protection.
 It is run by a group of officers known as the board of directors who are elected by the shareholders.
 This is the most complex business structure and is subject to double taxation.

 How much does it cost to register a business in Louisiana?

-Depending on the business structure, it costs $75 to $125.00 to register a business in Louisiana.
+Depending on the business structure, it costs between $75.00 and $125.00 to register a business in Louisiana.

 What permits do I need to start a business in Louisiana?

 The state of Louisiana has no generic license requirements, but many of the cities do.
 However, many types of businesses need several licenses or permits, from sales and occupational licenses to zoning and signage permits.
 You can look up what licenses are required for a business in your industry by visiting geauxBiz.com and creating a business license checklist.

 Is Louisiana a good place to start a business?